Rogert Møller

 Rogert Møller (6 December 1844 – 26 August 1918) was a Danish architect and credit union manager.
 He was as an architect mainly active in the Vesterbro district of Copenhagen, designing many residential buildings during the population boom of the late 19th century.
 He worked for Østifternes Kreditforening from 1876 and served as chief technical officer from 1904.

 Early life and career

 Møller was born on 6 December 1844 in Hørsholm, the son of merchant and later innkeeper Jacob Møller (1803–1857) and Mariane Cathrine Schaltz (c.
 1808–1849).
-His mother died when he was five years old and his father was subsequently married a second time to Ernestine Wilhelmine Wegner in 1852.
+His mother died when he was five years old and his father subsequently married a second time to Ernestine Wilhelmine Wegner in 1852.

 Møller enrolled at the Artillery School at the age of 14 and continued his education at Elekskolen at Frederiksberg Palace.
 He then joined the Topographic General Staff's Department as an aspirant and was appointed as a guide in 1864.
 He resigned from the position in 1870 to assume a position as an assistant in the Copenhagen Fire Department.